Jonah Heim Player Props: Rangers vs. Yankees

-On Friday, Jonah Heim (.537 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:05 PM ET.
+On Saturday, Jonah Heim (.537 slugging percentage in past 10 games, including three home runs) and the Texas Rangers play the New York Yankees, whose starting pitcher will be Luis Severino.
+First pitch is at 4:05 PM ET.

-In his previous game, he collected three RBI (going 2-for-4 with a home run) against the White Sox.
+He racked up three RBI (going 2-for-4 with a home run) in his last game against the White Sox.

 Jonah Heim Game Info & Props vs. the Yankees